Table Of Contents_

 Finding the best bench vise on the market involved digging through a plethora of available options and sorting through essential factors.
 We considered each bench vise’s jaw size, jaw strength, mounting solution, and any additional features, such as integrated pipe grips and anvil surfaces.
 Depending on where you intend on working, you might need to clamp down or permanently attach your vise to a bench, and depending upon the material you use, the needs of the vise’s jaw will change.
-In essence, we considered all these critical factors when making our selections, so the perfect option is available for your work style.
+In essence, we considered all these critical factors when making our selections, so the choice of this top-rated tool is availabale for your work style.

 After we concluded our research, we found that Yost Tools Vises offered the best overall solution and was awarded our top pick.
 Each Yost Tools vise provides the ability to work with both standard flat materials and rounded pipes.
 Additionally, we found each to offer impressive jaw characteristics for jobs, both large and small.
 Add in the addition of an anvil plate which is included on the rear of the vise, and Yost Tools packs all the features into one great product.
 Continue reading to find out which is the best bench vise for you.

-Yost Tools Vises range from a jaw width of 4.5” x jaw opening of 4” x throat depth of 2.62”, up to those with jaw width of 8,” meaning that you can select a specific size based on the thickness of the materials you will be working.
+Yost Tools Vises range starting from a jaw width of 4.5” x jaw opening of 4” x throat depth of 2.62”, up to those with jaw width of 8,” meaning that you can select a specific size based on the thickness of the materials you will be working.
 All Yost Tools Vises included an integrated pipe grip that can work with piping as small as 1/8th-inch, so you don’t need to worry about damaging your pipes in a flat vise.
 When you do choose to use the Vise jaws for flatter materials, they won’t be going anywhere with Yost Tools offering a range of clamp forces from 3,150 lbs up to 7,650 lbs – an outstanding range that can keep some of the heaviest materials in place.
 The heavy duty vise features a 360 degree swivel base rotation that locks, with a high-strength steel bar and a 30, 000 psi ductile iron body.

 The IRWIN Woodworking vise is perfect for those who need a vise they can move without concern; forget about bolting this unit down, you can use its clamp-design to attached it to any table surface up to 2” thick.
 Being small doesn’t mean it isn’t feature-packed, as the vise also features integrated pipe grips and a little anvil-shaped horn.
 Its integrated pipe jaws keep the workpiece steady.
 The anvil might be a bit small for most jobs, as well as the 3” jaw, but we found it suitable for light woodworking needs.

-It is important to note that the clamp-design of this vise does indeed make it portable, but it also makes it slightly less stable on surfaces.
+It is important to note that the clamp-design of this IRWIN Tools 3” Bench Vice does indeed make it portable, but it also makes it slightly less stable on surfaces.
 While other vises bolt onto tables with up to four bolts, this solution uses a single metal clamp.
 As such, we would avoid this offering for any heavy-duty projects, but rather recommend it as a tool for any handyperson’s work bag, along with your other best tools.
 Be sure to also include the best bottle jack to help you change your tires in case of any emergency.

 If you’re seeking out a bench vise that features a large anvil work surface than the Wilton Bench Vise might be a perfect choice.
 Featuring a large anvil, you can hammer out metal and other materials with ease – no fighting for space with your vise.
 Once attached to your work surface via bolts, the vise can also be spun around 120-degrees so that you can attack your project from the most comfortable angle.